-Sec.
+- Sec.
+28. Decisions of a court-martial are from a court with jurisdiction to issue felony convictions, and appeals are to the court provided by the law of the state in which the court-martial was held.
+Appeals are to be made to courts of the state where a court-martial is held only after the exhaustion of the review conducted pursuant to NRS 412.418 to 412.438, inclusive, and sections 24 to 28, inclusive, of this act.
+The appellate procedures to be followed must be those provided by law for the appeal of criminal cases thereto. - Sec.
 29. Under regulations prescribed, an accused who has been sentenced by a court-martial may be required to take leave pending completion of any action under NRS 412.304 to 412.448, inclusive, and sections 18 to 32, inclusive, of this act, if the sentence includes an unsuspended dismissal, an unsuspended dishonorable discharge or a bad-conduct discharge.
-The accused may be required to begin such leave on the date on which the sentence is approved or at any time after such date, and such leave may be continued until the date on which action under NRS 412.304 to 412.448, inclusive, and sections 18 to 32, inclusive, of this act is completed or may be terminated at an earlier time.
+The accused may be required to begin such leave on the date on which the sentence is approved or at any time after such date, and such leave may be continued until the date on which action under NRS 412.304 to 412.448, inclusive, and sections 18 to 32, inclusive, of this act is completed or may be terminated at an earlier time. - Sec.

-Sec.
 30. 1.
 Unless otherwise stated in this section, in the case of a person determined pursuant to section 20 of this act to be incompetent, the provisions of NRS 178.3981 to 178.4715, inclusive, are applicable.
 References to the court in NRS 178.3981 to 178.4715, inclusive, and to the judge of such court, shall be deemed to refer to the convening authority having authority to convene a general court-martial for that person.
-However, if the person is no longer subject to this Code at a time relevant to the application to the person of the relevant provisions of NRS 178.3981 to 178.4715, inclusive, the state trial court with felony jurisdiction in the county where the person is committed or otherwise may be found retains the powers specified in NRS 178.3981 to 178.4715, inclusive, as if it were the court that ordered the commitment of the person.

-2. When the Administrator of the Division of Mental Health and Developmental Services of the Department of Health and Human Services or the Administrator's designee determines that the person has recovered to such an extent that the person is able to understand the nature of the proceedings against the person and to conduct or cooperate intelligently in the defense of the case, the Administrator or the Administrator's designee shall promptly transmit a notification of that determination to the convening authority having authority to convene a general court-martial for the person.
-The Administrator or the Administrator's designee shall send a copy of the notification to the person's counsel.
-The Administrator may retain custody of the person for not more than 30 days after transmitting notification that the person has recovered to such an extent that the person is able to understand the nature of the proceedings against the person and to conduct or cooperate intelligently in the defense of the case.
+However, if the person is no longer subject to this Code at a time relevant to the application to the person of the relevant provisions of NRS 178.3981 to 178.4715, inclusive, the state trial court with felony jurisdiction in the county where the person is committed or otherwise may be found retains the powers specified in NRS 178.3981 to 178.4715, inclusive, as if it were the court that ordered the commitment of the person. - 2.
+When the director of a facility in which a person is hospitalized pursuant to the actions taken by the convening authority having authority to convene a general court-martial for that person determines that the person is able to understand the nature of the proceedings against the person and to conduct or cooperate intelligently in the defense of the case, the director shall promptly transmit a notification of that determination to the convening authority having authority to convene a general court-martial for the person, the person's counsel and the authority having custody of the person.
+The authority having custody of the person may retain custody of the person for not more than 30 days after receiving notification that the person has recovered to such an extent that the person is able to understand the nature of the proceedings against the person and to conduct or cooperate intelligently in the defense of the case.